-The most outspoken opponent was Elliott, a U.S. hedge fund, which eventually lost its legal fights to stop Samsung from combining the two companies.
+The most outspoken opponent of the deal was U.S. hedge fund Elliott Associates, which eventually lost its legal fight to stop Samsung from combining the two companies.

-Elliott argued the deal unfairly benefited Samsung's founding Lee family and other shareholders at Cheil at the cost of shareholders at Samsung C&T.
+Elliott argued the takeover unfairly benefited Samsung's founding family and other shareholders in Cheil at the cost of shareholders in Samsung C&T.

 The fight between Elliott and Samsung drew international attention as Samsung's all-out campaign was at one point criticized by Jewish organizations for depicting Elliott's founder as a ravenous, big-beaked vulture.